the balkan Peaks

 Can I drink the water on the trail and in Guesthouses?

-We recommend you treat all of your water.
+We require that you treat all of your water.
 Please bring your own preferred water treatment or filter system.
 We will be carrying 2-3 L of water each day.

 Please note- even if you are comfortable drinking fresh water from streams on your usual backcountry expeditions, please reconsider for this trip.
 Traveling in a different country, with different bacteria and very different health facilities could have a huge impact on the group’s experience.
 Prevention is the best form of health care.